nminoru/pib/README.md

 Features
 ========

-In single-host-mode, pib enables to create up to 4 InfiniBand HCA (The default is 2).
+In single-host-mode, pib creates up to 4 InfiniBand HCA (The default is 2).
 These IB devices are pib_0, pib_1, pib_2 and pib_3.
 Each HCA contains up to 32 ports (The default is 2).